-“Live Free or Die” is the state’s motto and comes from another revolutionary hero, John Stark.
+“Live Free or Die” is the state’s motto.
+Another revoluationary hero, John Stark earns the credit for it.
 In a written toast in honor of the anniversary of the Battle of Bennington, Stark’s full quote reads: “Live free or die, death is not the greatest of evils.”
 While he may not be the first to share the sentiment to live free or die, his toast summed up the country’s dedication to independence.

 New Hampshire’s history holds more than noble quotes.
 Many firsts fill its timeline.
-In 1719, Scotch-Irish settlers brought the first potatoes to North American planting them in the settlement of Nutfield, now known as Londonderry.
+In 1719, Scotch-Irish settlers brought the first potatoes to North America.
+The settlers planted them in the settlement of Nutfield, now known as Londonderry.

-Before Paul Revere had his famous ride, he made another all important journey first.
+Before Paul Revere had his famous ride, he first made another all-important journey.
 In 1774, Revere rode the 55 miles from Boston to Portsmouth to warn the citizens of an impending seizure of Fort William and Mary.
 The village stormed the fort and took control of the ammunitions before the British arrived.

-New Hampshire became the first state to established an independent government and created the first written constitution.
+New Hampshire became the first state to established an independent government.
+The state also created the first written constitution.

-In 1828, when ownership changed hands at the Cocheco Manufacturing Company, the wages of only female textile mill workers were reduced.
-The work was already difficult, the days long and the owners placed even stricter requirements on its employees.
-On December 30, about 400 of the female workers walked out in what became the nation’s first all female strike.
+In 1828, when ownership changed hands at the Cocheco Manufacturing Company, the new owner reduced the wages of only the femail textile mill workers.
+On top of already difficult work and long days, the owners placed even stricter requirements on its employees.
+Frustated, on December 30th, about 400 of the female workers walked out.
+It became the nation’s first all female strike.
 The strike failed and resulted in many of the striking workers returning to work at even lower wages.

-The state is also the first to hold its primaries.
+The state also holds its primaries before any other state.
 Early on during election time, the country focuses its attention on New Hampshire.
 Another phrase often attributed to New Hampshire: “As New Hampshire goes, so goes the nation.”

 Known for its fall foliage, New Hampshire’s impressive colors bring visitors every autumn.
 From mountains to the seaside, the state offers year-round adventure.

 Join National Day Calendar as we celebrate New Hampshire’s historic places, panoramic scenery and captivating personalities.
-Explore all New Hampshire has to offer!
+Explore all New Hampshire offers!
 Use #NationalNewHampshireDay to share on social media.

 With apples as the leading fruit crop in the state, it should be no surprise that the people of New Hampshire specialize in baking and cooking with them.
 That includes their cider donuts!
 Not that anyone would refuse a donut, but these taste like fall!